Canadian Test-taker FAQs

 What should I bring on the day of the test?

 You will need to check with your jurisdiction for specific requirements in terms of what to bring to the testing center.
 You will be given an erasable note-board and access to an on-screen calculator for certain subjects.
+You can also bring a physical calculator - the Casio FX260 model to the test center on test day.
 As mentioned, cell phones are strictly forbidden in the testing room.

 TIP: Make sure you know where the testing center is and arrive at least 30 minutes prior to your scheduled GED® test appointment.
 You will need to check in when you get there.
 If you arrive more than 15 minutes after your scheduled appointment time, you may not be admitted and may lose your test fee.